 - a.
 In the performance of its obligations under this Agreement. either Party ("Receiving Party") may receive or have access to Information owned, controlled or disclosed by the other Party ("Disclosing Party"), including Information provided under a separate nondisclosure agreement prior to executing this Agreement.
 No Information furnished by either Party to the other Party in connection with this Agreement shall be considered to be confidential or proprietary unless it is conspicuously marked as such.
 Unless such Information was previously known to the Receiving Party free of any obligation to keep such Information confidential, or has been or is subsequently made public by the Disclosing Party or a third party, without violating a confidentiality obligation, such Information shall be kept confidential by the Receiving Party, shall be used only in performing under this Agreement, shall be disclosed solely to its employees, officers, contractors and agents with a need to know such Information for purposes of this Agreement and may not be used: for other purposes, except as may be agreed upon between both Parties in writing.
 Neither Party is granted any rights or license to the other Party's Information.
 Each Party shall use the same degree of care to prevent disclosure to others as used with respect to a Party's own proprietary or confidential Information.
 All copies of such Information, in written, graphic or other tangible form, shall be returned to Disclosing Party upon the earlier of (i) the Disclosing Party's request or (ii) upon Termination, Cancellation, or expiration of this Agreement.
-All copies of such Information, or expiration of this Agreement.
-All copies of such Information, or expiration of this Agreement.
-All copies of such Information, or expiration of this Agreement.
-All copies of such Information, or expiration of this Agreement.
-All copies of such Information, or expiration of this Agreement, and the Receiving Party shall certify to the Disclosing Party the destruction of all intangible copi - b.
+All copies of such Information in intangible form, such as electronic records, including electronic mail, shall be destroyed upon the earlier of (i) the Disclosing Party the destruction of all intangible copies of such Information. - b.
 Supplier understands and agrees that any and all field trial results prepared by AT&T are and shall remain the property of AT&T and are hereby considered AT&T's proprietary Information.
 Therefore, it shall be AT&T's option, in its sole discretion, to furnish Supplier copies of such documents or to discuss such documents with Supplier.
 Supplier's use of field trial reports furnished by AT&T shall be governed by the Publicity Section in addition to the provisions contained in this Information Section. - c.
-Notwithstanding anything else in this Agreement, no installation, operation, repair, or maintenance Information of Supplier that pertain to the Material and Services that are the subject of this Agreement shall be considered to be proprietary or confidential, and AT&T may disclose such Information to others for the purpose of installing, operating, repairing, repairing, removing and maintaining the Material for which it was initially furnished.
+Notwithstanding anything else in this Agreement, no installation, operation, repair, or maintenance Information of Supplier that pertain to the Material and Services that are the subject of this Agreement shall be considered to be proprietary or confidential, and AT&T may disclose such Information to others for the purpose of installing, operating, repairing, replacing, removing and maintaining the Material for which it was initially furnished.